About Ian Conrich

 Co-author of the book, Gothic Dissections in Film and Literature: The Body in Parts, published December 2017.

-- Guest editor of the forthcoming special issue of Post Script, on Islands and Film.
-Deadline for submissions: 1 October 2017.
+- Guest editor of the special issue of Post Script, on Islands and Film, winter 2018/ spring 2019.
+And contributor of an article on island films and climate change.

 - Guest speaker at the 11th Jogja Asian Film Festival, on Islandscapes, Yogyakarta, Indonesia, 28 November to 3 December 2016.